Connecticut Domestic Violence Lawyer

 Fairfield County domestic violence charges are assigned to different courtrooms throughout the county.
 Domestic violence courts are located in Stamford, Norwalk, and Bridgeport.
 These courts hear cases once a week and the State assigns a special team of prosecutors, victim advocates, and family relations social workers to assist in the prosecution and disposition of these cases.
 And while the goal of these teams is to return the family to a safe, living environment, many times those arrested for domestic violence charges can find themselves removed from their home, restricted from seeing their husband, wife and children, and often simply overwhelmed by the court process in general.
 These variables are precisely why you should contact a Connecticut domestic abuse attorney for assistance with your case.

 If your children are in your home or are otherwise present during a domestic violence incident, then it is very likely that DCF will be contacted to make sure your children are safe.
 A DCF investigation will begin immediately and you and your spouse will usually be contacted within 24 hours of the arrest.
 Remember that DCF is a part of Connecticut law enforcement and anything you say can and will be used against you in your criminal case.
-Therefore it is strongly advisable to contact a Stamford domestic violence lawyer prior to being interviewed by DCF.
-The Connecticut domestic violence attorneys at Mark Sherman law are well-versed in working with DCF investigators and will be able to balance your cooperating with DCF against preserving your defenses in your criminal case.
+Therefore it is strongly advisable to contact a lawyer prior to being interviewed by DCF.
+Local domestic abuse attorneys at Mark Sherman law are well-versed in working with DCF investigators and will be able to balance your cooperating with DCF against preserving your defenses in your criminal case.